Fujifilm X-Pro2 vs X-T2

-- More flexible LCD: Has a tilting screen for odd-angle shots in landscape orientation.
+- More flexible LCD: Has a full-flex screen for odd-angle shots in portrait or landscape orientation.

 - More modern: Was introduced somewhat (5 months) more recently.

 The review scores listed above should be treated with care, though.
-The assessments were made in relation to similar cameras of the same technological generation.
-Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and comparisons of ratings among very different cameras or across long time periods have little meaning.
+The ratings are only valid when referring to cameras in the same category and of the same age.
+A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
 Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.

 Other camera comparisons